Bachelor of Arts (BA) vs. Bachelor of Science (BS)

 2. An introductory statistics course.

-Both degrees allow you to earn options in Medical Anthropology & Global Health, Human Evolutionary Biology, and Archeological Sciences.
-Only the BA allows options in Anthropology of Globalization and Indigenous Archaeology.
-The BA also allows students to choose to generalize their anthropology coursework without pursuing an option.
+Both the BS and BA degrees allow you to earn options in Medical Anthropology & Global Health, Human Evolutionary Biology, or Archeological Sciences.
+The BA also allows options in Anthropology of Globalization or Indigenous Archaeology.
+There is also an option in the BA to choose general anthropology coursework without pursuing an option.

 The best way to approach either degree is to take the introductory subfield courses.
 They give you an overview of the approach and topics of interest of each subfield and you may find that you are more engaged with one area than another.
 Explore our courses; speak with our advisors; meet our faculty.
 The specifics of each can be found under the Undergraduate pages under the Programs & Courses tab.

 Please peruse the breakdown of the two degree paths listed below.
-If you are unsure of the best degree preparation for your future goals, please reach out to an anthropology undergraduate advisor by making an appointment online.
+If you are unsure of the best degree preparation for your future goals, please reach out to an anthropology undergraduate advisor by making an advising appointment.

 • Anthropology of Globalization